 Massachusetts is where Joe grew up and currently resides with his wife, daughter and step-daughter.
 Outside of work, Joe enjoys playing with his four year old daughter and spending quality time with his family at his parent's cottage on Cape Cod.

+Pete's passion for the environment was influenced by the breathtaking Rangeley Lakes Region in the western mountains of Maine, where he spent every summer through college.
 When not out working, Pete can be found hiking, kayaking, fishing, boating or spending time with his dogs Callie and Emmett.
-He also has a passion for photography and had one of his pictures published as the cover photo on a 2016 calendar representing the Rangeley Lakes Region of Maine.
+He also has a passion for photography and had one of his pictures published as the cover photo on a 2016 calendar representing the Rangeley Lakes Region.

-Eric graduated from the University of Massachusetts Amherst with a Bachelor of Science degree in Environmental Science in 2014.
-He began his career as a chemical applicator, under the tutelage of Robert Wheaton, treating across the entire New England region.
-Before he became a member of SOLitude, Eric volunteered with the Sheffield Nature Conservancy and assisted with projects involving invasive species removal and habitat encroachment.
-He also spent time working with a non-profit plant nursery, caring for native species of Berkshire County and the surrounding regions.
+Eric graduated from the University of Massachusetts Amherst with a Bachelor of Science degree in Environmental Science.
+From there, he began his industry career as a chemical applicator.
+He was later involved with the Sheffield Nature Conservancy and assisted with projects focusing on invasive species removal and habitat encroachment.
+He also spent time working with a non-profit plant nursery, caring for native species of the surrounding region before joining SOLitude in 2014.